-Throughout her professional operatic performing career, Iowa native Beverly O'Regan Thiele, known for her consummate acting and clear, silver-toned, warm vocals, is considered among the best in her field for her interpretation of contemporary opera and equally at home in the Classics, concert and recital work.
-From her professional debut at the age of 23 as "Abigail" in THE CRUCIBLE with Des Moines Metro Opera, to Lincoln Center, Kennedy Center and Europe, Ms. O'Regan Thiele has thrilled audiences with her un-rivaled intensity and honesty of character portrayal and her stunning vocal prowess.
+After 30 years of thrilling audiences with her extraordinary acting ability and exciting soprano vocals, Iowa native Beverly O'Regan Thiele is focusing her passion and skills on coaching and teaching acting to opera singers and making her way into opera directing.
+Known as being among the best in her field for her interpretation of contemporary opera, she was equally at home in the Classic opera, concert and recital work.
+Immediately upon graduating from Northwestern with her MM, she made her professional debut as "Abigail" in THE CRUCIBLE with Des Moines Metro Opera, after which she was accepted into what today is the Ryan Opera Center with Lyric Opera of Chicago.
+Along with Lyric, her career took her to Lincoln Center, the Kennedy Center, Germany, England, Hungary, as well as numerous regional companies where Ms. O'Regan Thiele thrilled audiences with her un-rivaled intensity and honesty of character portrayal and her stunning vocal prowess.

 Concert work includes Mozart "Requiem" at Avery Fisher Hall, "Dritte Dame" in ELEKTRA with Chicago Symphony under Daniel Barenboim at Symphony Center and Carnegie Hall, Mozart "C-Minor Mass" and Bristow's "Daniel", Beethoven "9th Symphony", Verdi "Requiem," Händel's "Messiah", Patrick Cassidy's "Famine Remembrance Suite" in Chicago's Symphony Space and "Children of Lir" in the Chicago Auditorium, Rossini "Stabat Mater" and Haydn "Lord Nelson Mass" and Honnegger's "Le Danse des Morts", and "An Evening with Bill Bolcom", singing with Joan Morris, accompanied by Bill Bolcom, in Detroit.
 She has guested frequently with Old St. Patrick's "Síamsa na nGael" in Chicago's Symphony Center, singing both Irish Traditional and classically, and with the Musicians of Ma'alwyck in Upstate New York.